ilshookim/dfiles/README.md

-# About dfiles
+# About DFiles

-delete files utility with dart language - supported sound null-safety.
+DFiles is a delete files utility written by dart language - supported sound null-safety.

 * Storing a large number of files in a folder can slow down the operating system and, in severe cases, hang.